Achievable logoAchievable logo

 $275k $210k $65k

-Corporate balance sheets are more complicated but are fundamentally the same as a personal balance sheet.
-You won’t need to be an accounting expert for the exam, but it’s important to feel comfortable with the basics of a corporate balance sheet.
-Here’s a quick example of one:
+Corporate balance sheets are more detailed, but the structure is the same.
+You don’t need to be an accounting expert for the exam, but you should be comfortable with the basics.
+Here’s a simplified example:

 Assets